-The NPPF strongly supports sustainable development, as does Gloucester City Council - Council Plan, the Gloucester City Digital Strategy (draft), the SEP for Gloucestershire 2.0, and the Gfirst LEP Gloucestershire LIS (draft).
+The NPPF strongly supports sustainable development.
 Mobile communication plays a significant role in sustainable development, being able to access the internet via a mobile device allows people to access a wide range of central and local government services buy groceries, manage finances, apply for jobs/university, and carry out school projects, send emails, download applications, send and receive instant messages, participate in social media, streaming and downloading data to name just a few of the benefits of being able to use an internet enabled handheld device.
 It also allows people to work from home or on the move without needing to return to the office.
 Residents and businesses will enjoy better accessibility, assisting home-base working by improving the electronic means of communication and the roll-out of high-speed broadband helping to promote live-work development.
 This reduces travel time, carbon emissions and increases the speed in which information is processed/shared.
-The proposals therefore fully comply with NPPF and Gloucester City Council - Council Plan, the Gloucester City Digital Strategy (draft), the SEP for Gloucestershire 2.0, and the Gfirst LEP Gloucestershire LIS (draft), to minimise the effects of climate change, reducing the need to travel, and therefore the carbon footprint.
+The proposals therefore fully comply with NPPF and development plan to minimise the effects of climate change, reducing the need to travel, and therefore the carbon footprint.